javarb/notes/sessions/2018/october/Session_15.md

 private BookController BookControllerTarget;
 ```

-This happends because the free version of the software doesn't relate what is being used through Sping, while the paid version does.
+This happends because the free version of the software doesn't relate what is being used through Spring, while the paid version does.
 So in free version, in order to solve that, we have to press `Alt+Enter` and choice the `supress unsused warning if annotated by org.springframework...Autowired` option.

 This also happends with: